The Kervaire conjecture and the minimal complexity of surfaces: Admissible surfaces

 \end{lemma} \begin{proof} The homomorphism $p$ factors through the abelianization $H_1(H;\Z)=H_1(X;\Z)$.
 Note that $[\partial S]$ is a trivial first homology class, and $p$ vanishes on $A$, so we must have

 As $p(w^{-1})=-p(w)\neq0$, it follows that $\deg_+(S)=\deg_-(S)$, which is half of the total degree $\deg(S)$. \end{proof}

-\begin{definition}[Boundary incompressibility] A $w$-admissible surface $S$ is \emph{boundary compressible} if there is a compact subsurface $\Sigma\subset S$ which is a pair of pants so that two components of $\partial \Sigma$ are $w$-boundary components of $S$ representing the conjugacy classes $w^n$ and $w^{-m}$ for some $m,n\in\Z_+$ and the third component of $\partial \Sigma$ is a loop in $S$ (with the orientation induced from $\Sigma$) representing the conjugacy class of $w^{m-n}$ (under the map $f:S\to X$); See Figure \ref{fig: bdrycompressible}.
+\begin{definition}[Boundary incompressibility] A $w$-admissible surface $S$ is \emph{boundary-compressible} if there is a compact subsurface $\Sigma\subset S$ which is a pair of pants so that two components of $\partial \Sigma$ are $w$-boundary components of $S$ representing the conjugacy classes $w^n$ and $w^{-m}$ for some $m,n\in\Z_+$ and the third component of $\partial \Sigma$ is a loop in $S$ (with the orientation induced from $\Sigma$) representing the conjugacy class of $w^{m-n}$ (under the map $f:S\to X$); see Figure \ref{fig: bdrycompressible}.

-A $w$-admissible surface $S$ is \emph{boundary incompressible} if it is not boundary compressible.
-In particular, given any base point $p$ in such a surface, for any two $w$-boundary components, their images in $\pi_1(X,p)$ cannot be expressed as $hw^nh^{-1}$ and $hw^{-m}h^{-1}$ for some $h\in \pi_1(X,p)$ and $m,n\in\Z_+$. \end{definition}
+A $w$-admissible surface $S$ is \emph{boundary-incompressible} if it is not boundary-compressible.
+In particular, given any base point $p$ in a boundary-incompressible surface, for any two $w$-boundary components, their images in $\pi_1(X,p)$ cannot be expressed as $hw^nh^{-1}$ and $hw^{-m}h^{-1}$ for some $h\in \pi_1(X,p)$ and $m,n\in\Z_+$. \end{definition}